I don’t know what it is about a vintage mobile home, and manufactured homes, that appeal to me so much.

 - The average price of a mobile home was $2,800 to $6,300.
 The average mobile homeowner was making about $1,000 more than the national income average.
 It goes on to state that mobile home dwellers bring prosperity to the communities they live in, bringing a combined purchasing power of over $8,000,000,000 (yes, $8 billion!) each year.

 Below is a list from the 1953 Mobile Home Yearbook that shows basic construction standards endorsed by the Trailer Coach Manufacturers Association(TCMA):

-- Fully insulated in the walls, roof and floor with a minimum approved one inch flame retardant insulation, or equal.
+- Fully insulated in the walls, roof, and floor with a minimum approved one-inch flame retardant insulation, or equal.

 - Effectively sealed for the prevention of moisture transmission with an approved asphalt vapor barrier, or equal.

-- Have an all-metal chassis frame, coupler and safety chains, and have running gear location, hitch weight, interior arrangement properly balanced so as to insure, with proper load distribution and at normal highway speeds, highway performances free of weave and sidesway.
+- Have an all-metal chassis frame, coupler and safety chains, and have running gear location, hitch weight, interior arrangement properly balanced so as to ensure, with proper load distribution and at normal highway speeds, highway performances free of weave and sidesway.

 - Have tires, axle, springs, wheels, hubs, and bearings adequate to carry its own weight plus the usual personal effects of the occupants, and be properly equipped with service fittings.

 - Have a minimum width of 7′ and a maximum width of 8′, and a minimum interior height of 6’2″ on all trailers in excess of 17 feet body length.
-Interior arrangements shall include a proper ratio of living room, kitchenette, and bedroom equipment and facilities, such as wardrobe, linen closets, storage cabinets and refrigerator.
+Interior arrangements shall include a proper ratio of the living room, kitchenette, and bedroom equipment and facilities, such as wardrobe, linen closets, storage cabinets, and refrigerator.